corrode/corrode.github.io/content/blog/cpp-rust-interop/index.md

 - ["Programming Rust"](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) by Jim Blandy and Jason Orendorff.
 Published by O'Reilly.
 - ["Effective Modern C++"](https://www.oreilly.com/library/view/effective-modern-c/9781491908419/) by Scott Meyers.
 Published by O'Reilly.

-These three books teach you how to write clean, maintainable code no matter if you are using Rust or C++.
+These three books teach you how to write clean, maintainable code no matter the language.

 If you like to learn more about Tyler's work, check out his [blog](https://tylerjw.dev/) and GitHub [profile](https://github.com/tylerjw).